feyzijan/AlgosWithC/ReadingGraph/README.md

 4. Find all 2-hop paths with distinct vertices contained in the graph.

-The workshop focuses on handling adjacency matrices, dynamically allocating memory, and performing graph-related calculations in C.
+The code focuses on handling adjacency matrices, dynamically allocating memory, and performing graph-related calculations in C.